KelvinNewtype/Freecodecamp-Event-Hub-Lab/README.md

 **newtype out ✌️**

-I hope this helps!
-Let me know if there's anything else you'd like to add or change.
+I hope this meets your needs!
+Let me know if there are any other adjustments or additions you'd like to make.